Argentina: National Reorganization Process

 On the day Perón returned to Argentina, the clash between Peronist internal factions—right-wing union leaders and left-wing youth from the Montoneros—resulted in the Ezeiza Massacre.
 Overwhelmed by political violence, Cámpora resigned and Perón won the following September 1973 election with his third wife Isabel as vice-president.
-He expelled Montoneros from the party and they became once again a clandestine organization.
-José López Rega organized the Argentine Anticommunist Alliance (AAA) to fight against them and the People's Revolutionary Army (ERP).
+He expelled Montoneros from the party and they became once again a clandestine organisation.
+José López Rega organised the Argentine Anticommunist Alliance (AAA) to fight against them and the People's Revolutionary Army (ERP).

 Perón died in July 1974 and was succeeded by his wife, who signed a secret decree empowering the military and the police to "annihilate" the left-wing subversion, stopping ERP's attempt to start a rural insurgence in Tucumán province.
 Isabel Perón was ousted one year later by a junta of the combined armed forces, led by army general Jorge Rafael Videla.
 They initiated the National Reorganization Process, often shortened to Proceso.

 The Proceso shut down Congress, removed the judges on the Supreme Court, banned political parties and unions, and resorted to employing the forced disappearance of suspected guerrilla members including individuals suspected of being associated with the left-wing.
 By the end of 1976, the Montoneros had lost nearly 2,000 members and by 1977, the ERP was completely subdued.
 Nevertheless, the severely weakened Montoneros launched a counterattack in 1979, which was quickly put down, effectively ending the guerrilla threat and securing the junta's position in power.

-In 1982, the head of state, General Leopoldo Galtieri, authorised the invasion of the British territories of South Georgia and, on 2 April, of the Falkland Islands.
-The occupation provoked a military response from the United Kingdom leading to the Falklands War.
-Argentine forces were defeated and surrendered to British troops on 14 June.
-Street riots in Buenos Aires followed the defeat and the military leadership responsible for the humiliation withdrew.
-Reynaldo Bignone replaced Galtieri and began to organize the transition to democratic governance.
+In March 1982, an Argentine force took control of the British territory of South Georgia and, on 2 April, Argentina invaded the Falkland Islands.
+The United Kingdom dispatched a task force to regain possession.
+Argentina surrendered on 14 June and its forces were taken home.
+Street riots in Buenos Aires followed the humiliating defeat and the military leadership stood down.
+Reynaldo Bignone replaced Galtieri and began to organise the transition to democratic governance.